sajithlaldev/ShockRelief---Power-Usage-Monitor/README.md

-ShockRelief-App - An Web App for Monitory Electric Current Usage in your home!
+ShockRelief-App - An Web App for Monitoring Electric Current Usage in your home!

 Live URL: https://sajithlaldev.github.io/ShockRelief-App/